-- 1. Technique of separation of variables to solve Partial differential equations and analyze the behavior of solutions. - 2.
+- 1. Technique of separation of variables to solve Partial differential equations and analyze the characteristic analyze the charac - 2.
 Techniques of complex analysis that make practical problems easy. - 3.
 Basics of Probability and Descriptive Statistics mostly used in varied applications in Engineering.